 Summary

-- So far the impacts have been contained and benign.
+- So far the impacts have been limited and benign.

 - Tariff proceeds hit a record.

-- Limited fallout on inflation, growth and consumers.
+- No fallout on inflation, growth and consumers.

 - No change in on-shore investment or manufacturing jobs.